bionanotechie/Genome-Assembly-Bacterial/README.md

 |L50                     |20         |44           |42         |33         |8          |
 |L75                     |41         |91           |84         |69         |16         |
 |# N's per 100 kbp       |0          |26547.43     |25459.35   |22602.08   |20.48      |

+According to our requirements regarding n50 and contigs it would appear that the best assembly perfromed was via SPAdes.
+# Long Read Assembly

+## Step 1: Base Calling with Guppy

+## Step 2: Assembly with Flye and Falcon

+## Step 3: Checking completeness with BUSCOMP

+## Step 4: Polishing with Nanopolish

+## Step 5: Organizing with Purge Haplotigs

+# Hybrid Assembly